 Faculty Profile for Dr. Josh Daspit

 Biography and EducationJoshua J. Daspit, Ph.D., is an Associate Professor of Management and the Dean Paul R. Gowens Excellence Professor in Business at Texas State University.
-His research is in the field of entrepreneurship where he studies family businesses, minority businesses, and small and medium-sized enterprises.
+His research is in the field of entrepreneurship where he studies family businesses, minority businesses, and small businesses.
 At Texas State, he is the director of the SCALEUP program, which is a university-wide initiative to increase the growth of minority businesses.

 Prior to joining academia, Dr. Daspit worked as a senior consultant for an international consulting firm and served as Director of Community Affairs for a member of the United States Congress.
 In addition to his current research, teaching, and service, he is an active entrepreneur.